technomancy/orb/Readme.md

 `/etc/group/$GROUP` named after the user in question.

-The shell is sandboxed and only has access to the whitelist in orb.process.sandbox, which is currently rather small.
+The shell is sandboxed and only has access to the whitelist in `orb.process.sandbox`, which is currently rather small.
 Since the environment is just a table, it can be modified at will by user code.
 Sandbox functions which need to trust the `USER` environment value must be wrapped in order to ensure it hasn't changed.